Home - Blog

 The following are the general steps for creating bare PCB manufacturing.

 1 Primary drilling- this is the first step for building a bare board PCB.
-Drilling is a slow process since every hole has needs proper drilling.
+Drilling is a slow process since every hole needs proper drilling.

-3 Addition to glue – this is the third step, and it involves adding glue to the PCB to hold its parts together.
+3 Addition to glue—This is the third step, and it involves adding glue to the PCB to hold its parts together.

 4 Electroless copper plating – this process is used to plate holes to make vias and PHTs.